testhashaccount/magento-2-floating-product-widget/README.md

 Download the zip file and unzip the plugin.
 Now create folder app/code/Hashcrypt/FloatingWidget and copy all files which you have downloaded to that folder.
-Now run below commands to install module, php bin/magento setup:upgrade php bin/magento cache:flush
+Now run below commands to install module,

+php bin/magento setup:upgrade
+php bin/magento cache:flush

 # Configuration
-Go to admin panel > Stores > Configuration > Hashcrypt Technologies > Floating Product Widget Enter custom style and script then save the configuration.
+Go to admin panel > Stores > Configuration > Hashcrypt Technologies > Floating Product Widget
-Flush the cache if cache is enabled.